Michael is the Head of the Intellectual Property Group at Gilbert + Tobin and one of the firm's senior litigators.

 Winner: Intellectual Property Partner of the Year

-Michael is ranked in Band 1 for Intellectual Property: Trade Mark & Copyright.
+Ranked in Band #1 for Intellectual Property: Trade Mark & Copyright